mikegioia/libremail/DATA_FORMAT.md

 - `thread_id` An identifier common to all messages within a thread.
 A thread is computed using the `message_id`, `references`, and any addresses in the `to`, `cc`, `from`, `bcc`, and `reply_to` fields.
+- `outbox_id` Foreign key referencing the message in the `outbox` table.
+   This is usually a draft message in the drafts mailbox and `outbox_id` is the link between the two.
 - `date_str` The date string as stored in the mail header.
 This can take many different formats and sometimes not even be a valid date string.
 It should be stored here regardless.
 The `date` field is a cleansed version of